Crime prevention through environmental design: Activity support

-Activity support increases the use of a built environment for safe activities with the intent of increasing the risk of detection of criminal and undesirable activities.
-Natural surveillance by the intended users is casual and there is no specific plan for people to watch out for criminal activity.
-By placing signs such as caution children playing and signs for certain activities in the area, the citizens of that area will be more involved in what is happening around them.
-They will be more tuned in to who is and who isn't supposed to be there and what looks suspicious.
+Activity support increases the use of a built environment for safe activities to increase the risk of detecting criminal and undesirable activities.
+Natural surveillance by the intended users is casual, and there is no specific plan for people to watch out for criminal activity.
+By placing signs cautioning children to play and signs for certain activities in the area, the citizens of that area will be more involved in what is happening around them.
+They will be more tuned in to who is and is not supposed to be there and what looks suspicious.

 Effectiveness and criticism

 CPTED strategies are most successful when they inconvenience the end user the least and when the CPTED design process relies upon the combined efforts of environmental designers, land managers, community activists, and law enforcement professionals.
-The strategies listed above can't be fulfilled without the community's help and it requires the whole community in the location to make the environment a safer place to live.
-A meta-analysis of multiple-component CPTED initiatives in the United States has found that they have decreased robberies between 30 and 84% (Casteel and Peek-Asa, 2000).
+These strategies cannot be fulfilled without the community's help, and they require the whole community in the location to make the environment safer.
+A meta-analysis of multiple-component CPTED initiatives in the United States has found that they have decreased robberies between 30% and 84% (Casteel and Peek-Asa, 2000).

 In terms of effectiveness, a more accurate title for the strategy would be crime deterrence through environmental design.
 Research demonstrates that offenders might not always be prevented from committing some crimes by using CPTED.
 CPTED relies upon changes to the physical environment that will cause an offender to make certain behavioral decisions, and some of those decisions will include desisting from crime.
 Those changes deter rather than conclusively "prevent" behavior.

-CPTED may stereotype local homeless populations in areas where it is implemented.
-Such persons may be unable or unwilling to care for their personal appearances.
-They also may be judged to have fewer compunctions from committing property crimes, due to either mental or financial difficulties, based on common stereotypes of homeless persons.